rosetta-models/translate-demo/tests/src/test/resources/example-generation/inputs/mappers/example-5/example-5.md

 Example 5:

-Mapper sets fields on single cardinality complex type with metadata address/location.
+Mapper sets reference on single cardinality complex type with metadata address, linking it to a metadata location that was mapped by synonyms.